 These third party retailers generally function only in a “drop ship” capacity and usually do not carry infrared saunas in stock.
 From the time you order your sauna until you take delivery can take a few weeks, up to a few months.

 Nearly all Third Party Resellers deal primarily in price driven, low end saunas with limited product information and only a few pictures of the inside and outside of the sauna.

 With third party vendors it is difficult to discern just what you are getting for your money. (i.e. number of heaters, size and types of heaters, interior view, assembly method, construction quality details, close up view of radio/ location, Chromotherapy lights, reading light, oxygen ionizer)

 Customer Service is almost non-existent with third party resellers.
 First, they don’t carry parts in stock.
 Secondly, most have no real Customer Service infrastructure to handle customer service and warranty claims.

 Typically, it is difficult to reach a knowledgeable customer service representative by phone with third party vendors.
-Since the infrared saunas are not serviced by the seller, all you get with your new sauna is an 800 phone number for customer service and warranty issues, and you have no idea who they are or where they are located.
+Since the infrared saunas are not serviced by the seller themselves, all you get with your new sauna is an 800 phone number for customer service and warranty issues.
+You have no idea who their customer service personnel is or where they are located.
 Most Third party reseller products do not have knowledgeable Technical Support personnel and customer service/ tech support is outsourced.